Simulating Gaussian boson sampling on graphs in polynomial time: Introduction

-The main proposed applications of GBS are to solve hard graph problems, such as counting perfect matchings \cite{BDRSW18}, finding densest subgraphs \cite{AB18}, finding graph isomorphisms \cite{BFIKS21}, and finding planted bipartite cliques \cite{CMT25}.
+The main proposed applications of GBS are to solve hard graph problems, such as counting perfect matchings \cite{BDRSW18}, finding densest subgraphs \cite{AB18}, graph isomorphisms \cite{BFIKS21}, planted bipartite cliques \cite{CMT25}, and graph colourings \cite{EBM26}.
 The implementation in \cite{GBS-PRL} uses samples from GBS for related graph search problems.

-We next use the notation of~\cite{ZZWWYYXL25} to describe the output distribution of GBS in this graph algorithm case (where the input matrix is non-negative).
-Generalising to weighted graphs does not present difficulties --- we will do this later in the paper, but for clarity we start with the unweighted case.
-Given a graph~$G=(V,E)$ and a subset $S \subseteq V$, let $|S|$ denote the size of~$S$ and let $PM(G)$ denote the number of perfect matchings in the induced subgraph~$G[S]$.
-There is a parameter~$c \in (0,1)$ --- specifically $c$ is the inverse of maximum norm of an eigenvalue of the adjacency matrix of~$G$.
+We start by defining the notation that we will use to sample from the GBS distribution on graphs (Theorem~\ref{thm:main-GBS}).
+While our presentation is self-contained, we mostly use the notation of~\cite{ZZWWYYXL25}.
+We will subsequently extend to a related Boson sampling setting with non-negative weights (Theorem~\ref{thm:main-BS}).
+Given a graph~$G=(V,E)$ and a subset $S \subseteq V$, let $|S|$ denote the size of~$S$ and let $PM(S)$ denote the number of perfect matchings in the induced subgraph~$G[S]$.
+There is a positive real number~$c$ --- specifically $c$ is the inverse of the maximum norm of an eigenvalue of the adjacency matrix of~$G$.
 Then the GBS distribution corresponding to~$G$ is defined as follows:

+In GBS applications the number $c$ is in the range $(0,1)$ but in this paper we will not make any assumptions except that $c$ is real and positive.

-While there are certainly fast quantum algorithms for sampling from the GBS distribution --- this is the whole point of GBS --- it was an open question whether there is a fast classical algorithm, even in the non-negative (graph algorithm) case.
+While there are certainly fast quantum algorithms for sampling from the GBS distribution --- this is the whole point of GBS --- it was an open question whether there is a fast classical algorithm, even in the unweighted (graph) case.
 Zhang, Zhou, Wang, Wang, Yang, Yang, Xue, and Li \cite{ZZWWYYXL25} showed recently that there is a fast algorithm for very dense graphs.
 In particular, they \cite[Theorem 5]{ZZWWYYXL25} showed that for any real number $\xi\geq 1$ there is an algorithm which samples from $\mu_{GBS,G}$ in time $\widetilde{O}(n^{2\xi+18})$ for $n$-vertex graphs with minimum degree at least $n-\xi$.
 Note that this is a very severe restriction on the density of the graph.

 A related result which is interesting for graph applications is the quantum-inspired algorithm by Oh, Fefferman, Jiang, and Quesada \cite{OFJQ24}.
 Motivated by the application of GBS to graph problems and by the desire to develop efficient classical algorithms, they proposed sampling from a distribution that is a little different from $\mu_{GBS,G}$, in the sense that the probability of the output~$S$ is proportional to $PM(S)$ rather than to $PM(S)^2$ as in \eqref{eqn:GBS-G-intro}.
 They found that, in practice, their classical algorithm (from the different distribution) did not perform much worse in experiments than GBS.
 Their distribution can be sampled by two-photon boson sampling, which can be simulated classically (or can be directly sampled classically using the algorithm of Jerrum and Sinclair; see Proposition~\ref{prop:JS89}).
 Nevertheless, their work left open the question of whether there is an efficient classical algorithm for GBS in the non-negative case.